GopiOddiraju/DataVisualization/HW1-report.md

 *Describe what the figure is showing.*

-This figure shows the comparision of bill length and bill depth of all species in mm.
+This figure shows the comparison of bill length and bill depth of all species in mm.

 *Insert the second penguin chart here*
 ![alt text](second_penguin.png)